dustin/dvdbackup/README.markdown

 ## Gerneral backup information:

-If your backup directory is `/my/dvd/backup/dir/` specified with the `-o` flag.
-Then dvdbackup will create a DVD-Video structure under `/my/dvd/backup/dir/TITLE\_NAME/VIDEO\_TS`.
+If your backup directory is `/my/dvd/backup/dir/` specified with the `-o` flag, then dvdbackup will create a DVD-Video structure under `/my/dvd/backup/dir/TITLE\_NAME/VIDEO\_TS`.

 Since the title is "uniq" you can use the same dir for all your DVD